 Does the large bill impair the toucan’s mobility?
-The bill of the toucan is four times as big as its head and can be up to 8 in (20 cm) long.
+The bill of the toucan is four times as big as its head and can be up to 8 inch (20 cm) long.
 It appears to be rather heavy, but it is actually very light and hollow.
 Scientists do not know exactly, why the bird needs such a huge bill – probably to defend itself and to impress the ladies.
 It is also assumed that toucans can recognize their fellow species by their bills, as each one is uniquely colored.
 Here you can find more information on the functions of a toucan's bill.